alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

 In software, we do something similar with unit tests.
 We're writing complicated code that has a lot of moving parts.
 We can make the complicated code more clear by providing a few clear examples that are isolated from the rest of the complexity.
-We use test doubles like mocks and spys like Stephen Travers uses shadow and silhouette: it adds definition to our subject.
+We use test doubles like mocks and spies like Stephen Travers uses shadow and silhouette: it adds definition to our subject.

 Whether we are the authors of the code, or newcomers reading it for the first